 While this article is intended to provide you with general guidance, you should discuss your case with an attorney or trained specialist who will consider the facts of your case, the context of your entire criminal record history, and your satisfaction of the sentencing requirements.

-Prisoner Reentry Project (PREP)
+Reentry Project (REP)